-HRPS Cancels May 2020 Walking Tours and May 2020 Programs
+HRPS Cancels May and June 2020 Walking Tours

 Besides following HRPS mission to provide historic information, HRPS is committed to offering our members and friends a safe environment with our Walking Tours, Programs and Home Tour.
 The advent of COVID-19, unexpected and frightening, has changed the way we live our lives.
 In one week, we went from being active, being social, shopping, eating out and seeing people, from working and volunteering to staying home.
 No attending movies, no libraries, no museums.
 It's something of a shock to the system.
 How do we as individuals cope with this "new now"?

 What does the spread of this virus mean for HRPS Programs, Walking Tours and Home Tour?
-We are canceling our May 2020 twice-a-month Programs held at Washoe County libraries.
-We are also canceling our May 2020 Walking Tours.
+We are canceling our May and June 2020 Walking Tours.
 We are delaying a decision about the June Walking Tours until our May 4, 2020 Board meeting.
 For our July and August Walking Tours and the Harvest of Homes Tour regularly held in the fall, we are adopting a wait-and-see position.
 We will let you know the status of the walks and home tour as soon as we can determine if our attendees can be safe.

 We will continue to produce FootPrints, although Spring FootPrints will arrive about May 15 instead of April 15, and keep you apprised of issues impacting our city as well as sharing our rich local history.